eduardoagarcia/shef/README.md

 ## Bash Scripts and Shef: Complementary Tools

 Bash scripting is a powerful and valid approach for shell automation.
-Shef isn't designed to replace bash scripts, but to provide a toolkit that sits on top of bash when you need specific features.
+Shef isn't designed to replace bash scripts, but rather provides a toolkit that compliments bash when you need specific features.

 Shef implements some common tooling like built-in support for interactive prompts, conditional logic, and command piping.
 This structured approach can simplify certain tasks that might require more verbose code in bash.